cubodegelo1116/Rc7-Remake-by-me-rc7remaker-/README.md

 Right click on the textbox and click "Choose theme"

 When the themes window appears, 2 click on the chosen theme and it will be selected

+##Extra

+### How to create an account

+Call me on discord and tell me the username and password you want for your account and wait for me to create it